An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: magphys : testing and calibration

 Finally, before testing the accuracy of the photometric redshifts, we ensure that the energy balance technique is appropriate and the far-infrared photometry is not affecting the redshift prediction significantly.
 We run {\sc magphys} on SMGs with $K$-band detections including only photometry up to 8\,$\mu$m and compare the predicted photometric redshifts to the values derived using the full UV-to-radio photometry.
-We find that the scatter of photometric redshifts is within the error range as the interquartile range is ($z_{\rm full} - z_{\rm \leq 8\mu m}$)/($z^{84th}_{\rm full} - z^{16th}_{\rm full}$)\,=\,-1.3--1.0.
-Thus, coupling far-infrared information into estimation of photometric redshifts is not introducing any significant biases.
+We find that the scatter of photometric redshifts is within the error range as the median is ($z_{\rm full} - z_{\rm \leq 8\mu m}$)/($z^{84th}_{\rm full} - z^{16th}_{\rm full}$)\,=\,0.11 with 68$^{\rm th}$ percentile range of -1.0--0.95.
+Thus, coupling far-infrared information into the estimation of photometric redshifts is not introducing any significant biases.